appium/appium-inspector/docs/troubleshooting.md

 !!! note

-    If you encounter this issue with a cloud provider, the fix must be applied on their side, because they are the ones hosting the Appium server.
+    If you encounter this issue with a cloud provider, the fix must be applied on the provider side, because they are the ones hosting the Appium server.

 ## Browser version does not work in Safari